RiftLurker/screeps-utils/README.md

 ```

 ## Configuration
-This module is highly configurable, you can disable some utilities or alter their behaviour by passing different options.
+This module is highly configurable, you can disable utilities or alter their behaviour by passing different options.
 For more details check out the [documentation][docs-url].

 ## License